Srikanthshetty/terraform/README.md

 Its time for creating infrastructure.

 #### Providers ####
  The `provider` block is used to configure the named provider, in this instance the [Azure provider](https://www.terraform.io/docs/providers/azurerm/index.html).
-The azure provider is responsible for creating and managing the resoources on Azure.
+The azure provider is responsible for creating and managing the resources on Azure.

  A basic Azure provider block looks like this: